dwavesystems/dwave-ocean-sdk/docs/examples/not.rst

 Sometimes penalty functions are of cubic or higher degree and must be reformulated as quadratic to be mapped to a binary quadratic model.
-For this penalty function we just need to drop the freestanding constant: the function's values are simply shifted by :math:`-1` but still those representing valid states of the NOT gate are lower than those representing invalid states.
+For this penalty function you just need to drop the freestanding constant: the function's values are simply shifted by :math:`-1` but still those representing valid states of the NOT gate are lower than those representing invalid states.
 The remaining terms of the penalty function,